Skip to content

 contextobjectExecution metadata (not populated for JavaScript)

 The return value should be an object with statusCode and body.
-You can return body as a plain object — the platform serializes it automatically.
+Return body as a plain object - the platform serializes it automatically.
 Use JSON.stringify() only when you need to control serialization of special types like BigInt or Date.

 The event object